YOGYUI/HomeNetwork/Hillstate-Gwanggyosan/README.md

     ```
     Index(number) which is configured in **rs485** tag should be matched to related devices. <br>
     Script example above means that **'Light'** related RS-485 packets are streaming on index 0 converter and **'Gas Valve'** related packets are streaming on index 1 converter.<br>
-    If you are using only one converter, these values should be all set to 0.
+    If you use only one converter, these values should be all set to 0.
 1. **Automatic Device Discovery** <br>
     You can add device entries into config file automatically with this function. <br>
     parser index mapping values are also configured via discovery.